 Nevertheless, a significant and very vocal segment of the population, supported by the Catholic Church and de facto PiS leader Jarosław Kaczyńśki, still hopes to instate a ban.
 Even now, petitions are circulating to reintroduce a similar bill.

 Today’s demonstration, organized by the group Ratujmy Kobiety (Save Women), aims to show these parties that the women’s rights movement remains alive and strong and will continue to oppose such measures.
-A petition, also available on their website, will be signed as well.

 In Krakow, participants will gather at 18.00 under PiS offices at ul.
 Retoryka 7.
 Those wishing to join are encouraged to bring signs and noisemakers, but in the interests of inclusivity not to display logos of any particular party or organization.
 Event details are (in Polish) here.